-- Entering any high-risk area (Box 14.2) - Entering a room previously occupied by an infectious TB case, if the room has not been ventilated for the time required to remove airborne bacilli (Appendix 24) - · Performing high-risk procedures (sputum or other respiratory specimen collection, pleural paracentesis, pulmonary surgery, etc.) - Collecting and disposing of sputum containers
+- Entering any high-risk area (Box 14.2 page 170). - Entering a room previously occupied by an infectious TB patient, if the room has not been ventilated for the time required to remove airborne bacilli (Appendix 24). - Performing high-risk procedures (sputum or other respiratory specimen collection, pleural puncture, pulmonary surgery, etc.). - Collecting and disposing of sputum containers

-Using respirators needs proper training, fit testing and continuous supervision.
+Using respirators needs proper training, fit testing (Appendix 27) and continuous supervision.
 Posters to remind staff of when and where to wear respirators should be displayed within the facility.